Cassie Sharpe: Career

 To start the 2017–18 World Cup season, Sharpe won the halfpipe event at Cardrona, New Zealand.
 She would also win gold Snowmass, Colorado and gold on the Dew Tour.
 Sharpe would build on this success into the 2018 Winter Olympics, her first Olympic competition.
 Sharpe qualified first overall for the halfpipe final.
 There her first two runs both would have had her in first atop the podium; her third run was a victory lap.
 She credited her Olympic training to practicing every day, saying of her frequent practices that it was "so much to the point that I'm like 'I don't want to anymore, I want to have fun.'
 But it is fun for me.
 My job is my favourite thing to do."
 Sharpe concluded the World Cup season with a gold medal win in Tignes, which made her the Crystal Globe winner for the women's halfpipe season.
 She commented: "I'm really excited at how the year went.
 Every contest was a new challenge unto itself, but I'm so stoked to finish the year as the overall winner."

 On January 24, 2022, Sharpe was named to Canada's 2022 Olympic team.
 Sharpe would win the silver medal in the women's halfpipe event.

+In February 2026 Sharpe competed in her third Winter Olympics.
+She had the third best qualifying score and made the final in the Women's skiing halfpipe.
+She lost consciousness in a bad fall on her qualifying second run and was not medically cleared to compete in the final due to a heavy concussion and dizziness.

 Personal life

-She is sister to snowboarders Douglas Sharpe and Darcy Sharpe.
+She is sister to YouTuber Doug Sharpe and Darcy Sharpe.
 Sharpe now currently lives in Vancouver.

+After her second Olympic medal, Sharpe took a break from competition for two years, during which she gave birth to her daughter.